Group Coaching Sign Up Open Now - £90pm - Next Cohort Begins Spring 2025 |

 What could you do to stop this fear from becoming a reality?

-List every potential thing.
-It can be helpful to include even bad ideas - this gets different brain circuitry working that we don’t often use and can actually be a conduit for creative thinking.
+List every potential thing that you could do to mitigate the risk factors involved.
+It can be helpful to include even bad ideas.
+This sounds counter intuitive, but actually allowing yourself to write down ideas you wouldn’t normally tolerate gets different parts of your brain working that we don’t often use, & can actually be a conduit for creative thinking.

 Repair